super1-chen/cleangit/README.md

 $ cleangit
 ```

 The script will auto detect the current directory, make choice the current directory has `.git` repo.
-If `.git` repo is exists, the script will clear all dirty files unstaged,
+If `.git` repo is exists, the script will clear all dirty files unstaged and `git reset --hard origin current_branch`.